Sinan81/optimization/README.md

-This code solves a simple optimization problem, and intended to be learning exercise.
+This code solves a simple optimization problem, and intended to be an learning exercise.

 # HOW TO RUN THE CODE